mygulamali/mumineen_calendar_js/README.md

 Then visit `http://localhost:4567` to see the site in action.

+## Deploy to your web server

+`bundle exec middleman deploy`

+NB.
+The configuration file assumes that the SFTP login parameters for your wer server are already setup in you SSH config file (ie. `$HOME/.ssh/config`).

 ## Testing

 After starting the local server (see above), visit `http://localhost:4567/jasmine` to run the [Jasmine](http://jasmine.github.io/) specs.